-This paper describes how we have implemented smart proxies and interceptors into TAO, which is an implementation of CORBA that is targeted for applications with high-performance and real-time QoS requirements.
-Smart proxies are not currently part of the CORBA standard.
+Portability: Smart proxies are not currently part of the CORBA standard.
 Although many ORBs provide smart proxies as extensions, this feature is not portable.
-There is, however, a Portable Interceptors specification [8] that is in the final stages of approval by the OMG.
+There is, however, a Portable Interceptors specification [7] that is being ratified by the OMG.

 All the source code, documentation, and tests for TAO are open-source and can be downloaded from www.cs.wustl.edu/~schmidt/TAO.html.